dmbarbour/glas/docs/GlasApps.md

 ### Task-Based Concurrency

-Task-based concurrency for transaction machines can be supported by a non-deterministic fork operations and incremental computing.
+Task-based concurrency for transaction machines can be supported by fair non-deterministic fork operation combined with incremental computing.

 Relevant observations: A non-deterministic transaction is equivalent to choosing from a set of deterministic transactions, one per choice.
 For isolated transactions, repetition and replication are logically equivalent.
 When the choice is stable, replication reduces recomputation and latency.

-Effectively, stable forks enables a single transaction to model a concurrent transaction machine.
+Stable forks enable a single transaction to model a concurrent transaction machine.
 Fork is is conveniently dynamic and reactive.
 For example, if we fork based on configuration data, any change to the configuration will rollback the fork and rebuild a new set.

-*Note:* Although we cannot optimize forks after unstable operations, they're still useful for expressing non-deterministic systems.
+*Notes:* Unstable forks can still be used for non-deterministic operations.
+There may also be a quota on replication, above which forks are treated as unstable.

-### Real-Time Systems Programming
+### Real-Time Systems

 The logical time of a transaction is the instant of commit.
 It is awkward for transactions to directly observe time before we commit.
 However, it is not difficult to constrain time of commit.
 If the transaction aborts because it's too early, the system knows how long to wait.